2019-2020 Benefits at a Glance

 Student wellness is essential to academic progress at Baylor College of Medicine.
 To support this philosophy, Baylor maintains the Student Health Insurance Plan.
 Baylor requires that all individuals enrolled in any Baylor academic program elect coverage through Student Health Insurance Plan or choose to waive coverage if they have an individual policy that meets all of the Baylor waiver criteria.

-Blue Cross and Blue Shield of Texas (BCBSTX) will be the new insurance vendor for the 2018-2019 academic year.
-Additionally, we will partner with Academic HealthPlans (AHP) to provide enhanced customer service to assist students.
+Blue Cross and Blue Shield of Texas (BCBSTX) is the insurance vendor for the 2019-2020 academic year.
+Additionally, we will continue to partner with Academic HealthPlans (AHP) to provide enhanced customer service to assist students.
 When logging on to the AHP website students will see ‘AcademicBlue’, AcademicBlue refers to the student health insurance plans provided by BCBSTX.

 Medical Plan Overview